Cloudlynx/docs/build.rst

 Instance Building - the Essentials
 ----------------------------------

-How to ensure that your new instances work correctly, withoutt error, the first time?
+How to ensure that your new instances work correctly, without error, the first time?

    1. The order in which you build your instance is very important.
    2. You must ensure that all the necessary elements are configured.